It's a Girl: The Three Deadliest Words in the World

-Filming + Production
+Filming and production

 In the documentary, Davis interviewed social workers, women in rural communities and activists.
 He found that the primary cause for the practice was poverty, but also that the cultural norms which lead to a male being more highly valued than a female played an important factor.
 In these societies the males are the providers for the family, and daughters have to be married off with a dowry which many cannot afford.
 This in turn leads to a "culture of death".
 Forced abortion in China is common, with one part of the documentary being on women who have to flee from periodic sweeps by police enforcing the one child law.
 Because of the shortage of women, human trafficking has risen sharply in China, and one interview in the documentary is of a woman whose daughter was kidnapped and then sold as a slave.

 Davis has said that it was exceptionally difficult in China to get women to go on film.
 He did, however, meet a factory worker named Li Fang who was willing to share her story.
 After the police discovered she was pregnant for a third time, they raided her home.
 She and her husband had to flee their village and she gave birth in secret.
 Their daughter is deemed "illegal", and therefore cannot get education or health care, or work legally.

-In India, Davis interviewed pediatrician, Dr. Mitu Khurana.
+In India, Davis interviewed pediatrician Dr. Mitu Khurana.
 When she found she was pregnant she was forced to undergo an ultrasound by her husband and mother-in-law.
 As with the dowry system, testing for gender is illegal in India with the application of parental sex discernment in 1994, as the method was being used for sex-selective abortion.
 When the ultrasound showed Khurana was pregnant with twin girls, her husband and mother in law asked her to terminate the pregnancy.
 She refused, and as a result her husband threw her down the stairs and then locked her up.
 She managed to get away, and had her children two months early.
 She has since campaigned to have her husband, as well as the doctor who carried out the illegal ultrasound arrested, but charges have never been brought.

 It is estimated that there are 37 million more males than females in China.
 The documentary also looks into the ever-increasing rate of female suicide in China, it explores the connection between suicide and the low value placed on females due to cultural norms.
 The Chinese government has recently said it would begin to phase out the one child policy, which may help reduce female infanticide in China.
 However, according to the documentary, cultural values also need to change so that families are as happy having a daughter as they are having a son.